signalwire/signalwire-js/internal/e2e-js/README.md

 - /public/cf-e2e-test-hangup (SWML Script)
 - /public/cf-e2e-test-room (Video Room)

-You need to have these resources in your SignalWire space to pass these test successfully.
+You need to have these resources in your SignalWire space to pass these Call Fabric tests successfully.

 ## Launch all tests